Mike Haynes (cornerback)

 Michael James Haynes (born July 1, 1953) is an American former professional football player who was a cornerback in the National Football League (NFL) for the New England Patriots and the Los Angeles Raiders.
 Regarded as one of the greatest cornerbacks of all time, he used his speed, physicality, quickness and range to become both an elite defensive back and an outstanding punt returner.
 Haynes was inducted into the College Football Hall of Fame in 2000 and the Pro Football Hall of Fame in 1997.
 He was also named to the NFL 75th Anniversary All-Time Team in 1994, as well the NFL 100th Anniversary All-Time Team in 2019 for his accomplishments during his 14-year career.

-Voted NFL Defensive Rookie of the Year in 1976, Haynes would go to be a nine-time Pro Bowler and two-time first-team All-Pro throughout his career, in addition to six selections as a second-team All-Pro (including four consecutive from 1976–1980).
+Voted NFL Defensive Rookie of the Year in 1976, Haynes would go to be a nine-time Pro Bowler and two-time first-team All-Pro throughout his career, in addition to six selections as a second-team All-Pro (including five consecutive from 1976 to 1980).
 He was also named to the NFL 1980s All-Decade Team.
+His younger brother Reggie was a tight end for the Washington Redskins.

-Early years
+Early life

 Haynes went to T.S.
 King Middle School, as stated by him in the 2012 recognition for his Hall of Fame (NFL) awards.
 Haynes played cornerback at John Marshall High School in Los Angeles.
 The team on which he played chose two all star players to represent Marshall, which would eventually lead to his further career.
 In addition to football, Haynes also participated in track and field and currently holds the long jump record at John Marshall.
 During his senior year in 1971, Haynes started both ways on offense (QB) and defense (cornerback).
 However, Marshall went 0–7–1 in the Northern League in 1971 and tied Belmont 20–20 in his final game.
 In a show of his athletic accomplishments, John Marshall High School named the school football stadium in his honor when he was inducted into the school football hall of fame in 1986.

 In his final regular season track meet, Haynes had to run the final leg of the mile relay, then rest before completing his final long jump effort.
 The opposing team (archrival Belmont), believing they had won the league championship, loaded their bus and went home.
 Haynes rested, then leaped 23'5", a school record that still stands, winning the event, the meet and the league championship with it.